Backbase/backbase.github.io/_posts/2023-05-01-shift-left-approach-to-testing.md

 - QA can inform the developers about issues in the review session which can be fixed right away
 - QA knows where to focus when the functionality is released to test
 - QAs have increased time for exploratory testing
-- QAs have increased time for UI automation within the sprint
+- QAs have increased time for UI automation within the development cycle
 <br>
 <br>